November 21, 2024 - The History of New Zealand through a Libertarian Anarchist lens. Please enjoy the ideas and let me know what you think.

 Farmers ran 1300 ewes down Dee St before slaughtering them on a Victoria Ave section as a public spectacle.

 These are Honour Culture people protesting in an Honour Culture New Zealand time period.
-There would be absolutely no sympathy for this form of protest, for example, in 2021.
+There would be absolutely no sympathy for this form of protest, for example, in the 2020s.
 We’re more likely to see vegan activists in supermarket stormings of the meat section of the supermarket.
 Or, affluent cyclists storming the Auckland Harbor Bridge.

 The old times are gone.
 But they will come around again.